-BTW has started back July 13 with a reduced work force and we will proceed as scheduled prior to the closure.
+BTW has started back up as of July 2020 with a reduced work force, and we will proceed as scheduled prior to the closure.
 We will work through each class session based on age within the class, oldest to youngest.
 As you all know, this situation has compromised everyone's typical schedules and processes.

 We are currently working with February classroom students, and then will proceed through the original rosters that were completed remotely during May, June, and July.
 The process is expected to take some time, especially with the advent of "school day hours" and time requirements.

 Sometimes a younger student is scheduled prior to an older one due to answering the phone or general availability for a time sensitive schedule.
 If you have a phone setting that does not allow your phone to ring with an unrecognized number, you might want to turn it off.

 I will only move someone up if the student is about to turn 18.

 Each driver has been trained on safety protocols and has specific directions to follow that are not negotiable.